Login with SSO FAQs

 A: No. Login with SSO leverages your existing identity provider (IdP) to authenticate you into Bitwarden, however your master password and email must still be entered in order to decrypt your vault data unless your organization is using Key Connector to self-host decryption keys.

-A: New users who log into their organization using login with SSO will be placed in the
+A: New users who select Log in → Enterprise SSO from the organization invite will be placed in the

 A: If you manage your Bitwarden group and collection assignments directly within Bitwarden, there is no need to leverage the Directory Connector.
 However, if you would like to have groups and users automatically synchronized with your organizations directory, we recommend using login with SSO in conjunction with Directory Connector for the most complete solution.

 A: Nope!
-Bookmarking the Enterprise Single Sign-On page with your organization identifier included as a query string will save you the trouble of entering it each time.
+If your organization is using domain verification you won't need to enter this identifier.
+Otherwise, bookmarking the Enterprise Single Sign-On page with your SSO identifier included as a query string will save you the trouble of entering it each time.
 For example:

 https://vault.bitwarden.com/#/sso?identifier=your-org-idfor cloud-hosted instances